 ├── examples/

-│ └── v0.1.0/ # login-single, ecom-flow, _forbidden-page-template, demo-agents
+│ └── v0.1.0/ # login-single, ecom-flow, forbidden-page-template (minimal *.aom.json), demo-agents

-├── Tools/ # Python + Node: validate, create-outputs, testing
+├── tools/ # Python + Node: validate, create-outputs, testing

-├── static/ # Badges, USAGE.md, TRADEMARK-NOTICE.md
+├── static/ # Badges, USAGE.md, badge-test.html, TRADEMARK-NOTICE.md

 ├── .well-known/ # Example site policy JSON